SelecTree: Tree Detail

 Longevity Less than 50 years.

-Pale Yellow to Cream.
+Yellow or Cream.
 Flowers in Spring or Summer.
 Has perfect flowers (male and female parts in each flower).

 Few, Brown Capsule, Small (0.25 - 0.50 inches), fruiting in Fall or Winter.